Estimated reading time: 2 minutes

 Say “no” to unproductive meetings.

-To make meetings a good use of everyone’s time, email your employees a few days in advance with the topics discussed, along with the tasks each person will be responsible for.
+To make meetings a good use of everyone’s time, email your employees a few days in advance with the topics discussed and the tasks each person will be responsible for.
 Providing this information ahead of time keeps everyone on the same page and results in shorter and more productive meetings.

 New or upgraded computers, cloud software, office printers, and telephone systems can be acquired with an affordable equipment financing solution, so you will not need to break the bank.
-In addition, having the right equipment enables your employees to perform their duties efficiently and on time and changes the way your small business is perceived.
+In addition, having the right equipment enables your employees to perform their duties efficiently and on time and changes how your small business is perceived.

 Reward your employees with perks.

-Things like movie tickets, health club memberships, restaurant gift cards, team retreats, and the occasional day off are some of the many perks to consider.
+Some of the many perks to consider include movie tickets, health club memberships, restaurant gift cards, team retreats, and the occasional day off.
 An online survey conducted by a leading recruiting website reveals employees view on-the-job perks as one of the top three indicators of job satisfaction/confidence.

 You do not need to overhaul your small business or spend a fortune to increase employee productivity.
-However, with a bit of time and effort, employee training, and an investment in new or upgraded equipment, you might be able to give your productivity a boost.
+However, with a bit of time and effort, employee training, and an investment in new or upgraded equipment, you might be able to boost your productivity.